Britomart Delivering Amoretta from the Enchantment of Busirane

-Britomart Delivering Amoretta from the Enchantment of Busirane is a 1824 oil painting on canvas by Swiss painter Henry Fuseli.
-It depicts a scene from Edmund Spenser's poem The Faerie Queene in which the female knight Britomart frees Amoretta, a beautiful woman, from her captivity at the hands of Busirane, an evil sorcerer.
+Britomart Delivering Amoretta from the Enchantment of Busirane is an 1824 oil on canvas painting by Swiss painter Henry Fuseli.
+It has been held at the Freies Deutsches Hochstift in Frankfurt since 1957.

-In Fuseli's painting, Britomart is swinging her sword as if to kill Busirane, but in the poem, Amoretta stops Britomart from slaying Busirane, as he is the only one who can break the magic which is holding her captive.
+Description

-The painting has been in the collection of the Freies Deutsches Hochstift, in Frankfurt, since 1957.
+The painting depicts a scene from Edmund Spenser's epic poem The Faerie Queene, in which the female knight Britomart frees Amoretta, a beautiful woman, from her captivity at the hands of Busirane, an evil sorcerer.
+In Fuseli's painting, Britomart is swinging her sword as if about to kill Busirane.
+In the poem, however, Amoretta stops Britomart from slaying the sorcerer, as he is the only one who can break the magic which is holding her captive.